vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Github.md

 # Installing Mega PCM 2 in Sonic 1 Github Disassembly

-This is a step-by-step guide for installing Mega PCM 2 in [Sonic 1 Github Disassembly](https://github.com/sonicretro/s1disasm), it should work for both **AS** (the default) and **ASM68K** assembler branches, since they were mostly aligned as of 2026.
+This is a step-by-step guide for installing Mega PCM 2 in [Sonic 1 Github Disassembly](https://github.com/sonicretro/s1disasm), it should work for both **AS** (the default) and **ASM68K** assembler branches, since they were aligned starting with 2026 releases.

 > [!NOTE]
 >
-> Sonic 1 Github Disassembly is a fast-moving target.
-While I try to keep this guide up-to-date, there may appear breaking changes over time.
-If you noticed that disassembly's code style diverged too much from examples here, feel free to open an issue in this repository.
+> This guide was tested against [v.26.03](https://github.com/sonicretro/s1disasm/releases/tag/v26.03) and [v.26.05](https://github.com/sonicretro/s1disasm/releases/tag/v26.05) versions of Sonic 1 Github disassembly.
+If newer releases introduce breaking changes not compatible with this guide, feel free to open an issue in this repository.

 Installing Mega PCM 2 technically only involves adding a few files and several lines of bootstrap code, but quite a few extra steps are required for full integration with the game.
 After all, Sonic 1 comes with its own DAC driver and the main sound driver, SMPS.
 So we'll remove the old DAC driver, take out all the manual Z80 start/stops to ensure high-quality playback and integrate SMPS with Mega PCM 2.